Flag of Ireland: Adoption by secret societies

-In the Irish Free State which existed between 1922 and 1937, the flag was adopted by the Executive Council.
+Associated with the national independence movement, the flag was flown during the Easter Rising of 1916, capturing the national imagination as the banner of the new revolutionary Ireland.
+The flag flew over more locations during the Rising than any other flag, having been adopted in advance as the symbol of the Rising by the Irish Republican Brotherhood.
+Other flags flown, like the Irish Republic flag, were considered 'banners'.
+The Green Harp flag flew also, Michael Staines explaining it was used as many Irish men still considered this the national symbol, particularly those who had not been sworn into the I.R.B.

+After the Rising the flag saw a rapid ascension to the most popular symbol of Ireland, being adopted by the Executive Council without contest for the Irish Free State, which existed between 1922 and 1937.
 The Free State constitution did not specify national symbols; the decision to use the flag was made without recourse to statute.
 When the Free State joined the League of Nations in September 1923, the new flag "created a good deal of interest amongst the general public" in Geneva.
 The defeated republicans who had fought the Free State's forces in the 1922–23 Civil War regarded the tricolour as the flag of the self-proclaimed Irish Republic, and condemned its appropriation by the new state, as expressed in the song "Take It Down From The Mast".
+They differentiated their Tricolour by putting the words I.R for Irish Republic on the white field.
 The Executive Council's decision was a provisional one.
 A 1928 British document said:

 The government in Ireland have taken over the so called Free State Flag in order to forestall its use by republican element and avoid legislative regulation, to leave them free to adopt a more suitable emblem later.

 In 1937, the tricolour's position as the national flag was formally confirmed by the new Constitution of Ireland.